 If you enjoyed this article, consider voting for Backdoor Survival daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

-Bargain Bin: Below you will find links to some of the items mentioned in this article.
+Below you will find the items mentioned in this article.

 No Rinse Cleansing & Deodorizing Bathing Wipes: One wipe is more than enough for a complete “bath”.
 These are a good backup when traditional showers are not available such as the week or weeks following a disaster.
 Also good for the sick room as well as camping, boating, hiking and such.